Sezela: Religion

 Sezela is rich in terms of culture and religion.
 In this small town you can find the following friendly churches: Adonai Baptist; Emmanuel (ECSA); and Prevailing Word Fellowship (Pst.N Sivalingam).
 There is also a local Siva Subramaniam Temple.
 The temple hosts Kavadi Attam around January/February annually.
 All these religious institutions are well run and attended by the local community.

-Notable people

-Well known Sezela families are the Muthus; the Georges; the Sivalingams; the Mariemuthus; the Mudrais; the Chinsammy-Pillay family; the De Villiers'; the Hulley's and the Vissers.
-The third generation of these families (and for some, the fourth) remain residents of Sezela.

-Well known Sezela State Aided Primary School teachers are: Mr. A.A.
-Govender; MR. K.K.
-Arumugaam; Mrs. M.A.V.
-Ramiah; Ms. A. Puckree; the late Mr. A. Banjan; Mrs. S.S.
-Banjan; the late Mr. B. Naidoo; Mrs. V. Reddy (née Naidoo); and Mr. K.P.
-Reddy.

-Like other sugar estates, Sezela has also produced many teachers, doctors, lawyers, chartered accountants, engineers, business people and other professional individuals.
-Commonwealth finalist (2016), Lucy Peters has her roots in Sezela.

 Sports

-Sezela's well-known soccer clubs are the Eagles and the Dheli Falcons.
-Sezela is also home to Massam's Confectionery.
+Sezela's well-known soccer clubs are the Eagles, Celtic Spurs, Young Pilots and the Dheli Falcons.